 What is a vaccination?
 Basically, it’s an injection given to a person to build up the body’s natural immunity to a disease.
-By building up the body’s immunity, it will be able to resist catching the disease if the person is ever exposed to it.
+In fact, by building up the body’s immunity, it will be able to resist catching the disease if a person exposes themself to it.
 Being able to resist the disease means the person is immune to it.

 How effective can they be?
 Smallpox killed approximately 500 million people worldwide during the 20th century.
-The first vaccination (also called immunization) was used against smallpox.
-Due to massive immunization efforts initiated by the WHO, this massive virus was declared completely eradicated from the world in 1979.
+The first vaccination (also called immunization) they used was against smallpox.
+Due to massive immunization efforts that WHO initiated, they completely eradicated this massive virus from the world in 1979.
 The world is now smallpox free and there is no need for smallpox vaccinations.

-Thanks to vaccinations, many common and very serious diseases, including polio, measles, mumps and Hepatitis B, can be prevented.
-Vaccination is the only way to prevent contracting these diseases and avoiding all the complications that can accompany them.
+Thanks to vaccinations, we can prevent many common and very serious diseases, including polio, measles, mumps and Hepatitis B. In fact, vaccination is the only way to prevent contracting these diseases and avoiding all the complications that can accompany them.
 According to the Centers for Disease Control and Prevention, the measles vaccine, referred to as MMR, provides protection to the recipient from three contagious diseases: measles, mumps, and Rubella (sometimes called the German measles).
 As noted above, some confusion surrounding the safety of this and other vaccines has arisen in recent years.

 This misinformation is not based upon science and its spread has been assisted by the nature of the internet.
-A much longer article would be needed to address the many misconceptions being thrown around regarding vaccinations.
+Likewise, a much longer article would be needed to address the many misconceptions being thrown around regarding vaccinations.
 One involves Autism.
 No medical study has found a link between getting a vaccine and developing Autism.
-Recent research shows children are born with Autism before any immunizations are given to them.
-Another myth says that a vaccine, usually a flu shot, can cause the disease it is intended to prevent.
+Recent research shows that children get Autism before birth and before they get any immunizations.
+Another myth says that a vaccine, usually a flu shot, can cause the disease it intended to prevent.
 Most flu shots contain dead viruses which do not come back to life and cannot cause a live flu infection in the recipient.

 Do not let misunderstandings or urban legends prevent you from keeping yourself or your family safe from the flu and other diseases.
 There is no better way to avoid contracting the measles, mumps, or Rubella than by receiving the MMR vaccine and sticking to your vaccination schedule.